Treatment of Newly Diagnosed Childhood Soft Tissue Sarcoma

 - Hemangiopericytoma (infantile).

-Complete surgical excision appears to be crucial for angiosarcomas and lymphangiosarcomas despite evidence of tumor shrinkage in some patients in response to local or systemic therapy.[167-170] A review of 222 patients (median age, 62 years; range, age 15–90 years) showed an overall disease-specific survival (DSS) rate of 38% at 5 years.
+Complete surgical excision appears to be crucial for angiosarcomas and lymphangiosarcomas despite evidence of tumor shrinkage in some patients in response to local or systemic therapy.[171-174] A review of 222 patients (median age, 62 years; range, age 15–90 years) showed an overall disease-specific survival (DSS) rate of 38% at 5 years.
 Five-year DSS was 44% in 138 patients with localized, resected tumors but only 16% in 43 patients with metastases at diagnosis.
+Data on liver transplantation for localized angiosarcoma are limited.[Level of evidence: 3iiA]

 Anti-angiogenesis therapy may prove useful in the treatment of this group of neoplasms.Hemangiopericytoma (infantile)